 The Best Turkey Trots in America

-Lucky for you (and your love of green bean casserole), it’s easy to find a local race of your own!
-To get you and your flock of friends and family inspired, here are 20 of the most popular turkey trots in the U.S. — listed in alphabetical order — all taking place on Thursday, November 28, 2013.
+Lucky for you (and your love of pumpkin pie), it’s easy to find a local race of your own!
+To get you and your flock of friends and family inspired, here are 20 of the most popular turkey trots in the U.S. — listed in alphabetical order by state — all taking place on Thursday, November 27, 2014.

 Location: San Jose, CA

-Now in its ninth year, the Applied Materials Silicon Valley Turkey Trot has raised over $3.4 million for local charities including the Second Harvest Food Bank.
-Last year, it became the largest timed turkey trot in the country with 20,159 finishers — a long way from the 1,900 participants its first year!
+Now in its tenth year, the Applied Materials Silicon Valley Turkey Trot has raised over $4 million for local charities including the Second Harvest Food Bank.
+In 2013, it became the largest timed turkey trot in the country with 20,159 finishers — a long way from the 1,900 participants its first year!
 Elite runners, weekend warriors and kids alike join in the fun cruising through the flat and fast downtown area.
 There is a 10K for runners and wheelchair athletes, a 5K and multiple kids’ runs.
 In addition to an epic costume competition, this turkey trot also gives out prizes in categories like “Fittest Firm” and “Quickest Cop/Fastest Firefighter.”

 Location: Atlanta, GA